seL4/sel4-tutorials/tutorials/capabilities/capabilities.md

 ### Further exercises

 That's all for the detailed content of this tutorial.
-Below we list other ideas for exercises you can try, to become more familiar with cspaces.
+Below we list other ideas for exercises you can try, to become more familiar with CSpaces.

 * Use a data structure to track which CSlots in a CSpace are free.
-* Make copies of the entire cspace described by `seL4_BootInfo`
+* Make copies of the entire CSpace described by `seL4_BootInfo`
 * Experiment with other [CNode invocations](https://docs.sel4.systems/projects/sel4/api-doc.html#sel4_cnode).

 /*? macros.help_block() ?*/